 Dive into that project, join that group or class, upgrade your office space or take whatever steps you need to create something better for your work life soon.

 That way, your vacation can help you feel good and it can serve you professionally too.

 Embrace the chance to change

-Some experience returning to work like it's a prison sentence.
+Most of us feel some post-vacation blues but soon we’re back in the swing.
+Others experience returning to work like it's a prison sentence.

 If you’re in the second group, you have choices: either change the way you work or change your work entirely.

 Convince your boss that you’ll boost the bottom line by focusing on what you love and do best.
 Systematize, delegate or hire out tasks that annoy you or waste time.
 Revamp your schedule so it finally fits your work and your life.

 If it’s really bad, focus on your next move and start planning your exit strategy.